3 Exponential Moving Average Trading Strategy

 Takeaways

 The lagging issue with a moving average crossover strategy can cause problems such as price moving too far too fast.
-This can have us getting into a trade just when price snaps back to an average price.
+This can have us getting into a trade just when the price snaps back to an average price.

-The good thing is we can judge momentum based on the separation of the averages as well as the distance price is from the averages.
+The good thing is we can judge momentum based on the separation of the averages as well as the distance the price is from the averages.

 Having three moving averages helps us have no doubt if a market is trending or is ranging.